muralits98/COVID-INDIA/README.md

 Tasks:

-- [X] Automate updating the site at 9AM and 5AM everyday
+- [X] Automate updating the dataset at 9AM and 5AM everyday

 - [ ] Identify issues with the website and improve visualization